filipe-silva/WPMovieLibrary-Hotlink-Movie-Poster/README.md

 I've developed this extension based on other existing extensions like "trailers".

-This extension only works while editing a single movie, on import movies it will still download the images.
+This extension only works while editing a single movie, on "import movies" it will still download the images.

-However while editing the movie if this extension is active, when automatically importing images it will always hotlink.
-If you want to import the image for some reason it is still possible to manually do it.
+However while editing the movie if this extension is active, when automatically importing images it will always create a hotlink.
+If you truly want to import the image, for some reason, it is still possible to manually do it.

-For the "import movies" part there is a possiblity to override it using runkit_function_redefine, but since it isn't something that comes it php by default I decided not to implement it.
+For the "import movies" part there is a possiblity to override it using runkit_function_redefine, but since it isn't something that comes with php by default I decided not to implement it.

 Concerned about tmdb position on hotlinking?
 Don't be, they allow it.